 Supreme Court rejects Fernley demand for more Lyon County tax money

-The Nevada Supreme Court on Thursday unanimously rejected Fernley’s attempt to receive a bigger share of Lyon County’s tax revenues.
+The Nevada Supreme Court on Thursday unanimously rejected Fernley’s attempt to get a bigger share of Lyon County’s tax revenues.

-The court agreed with District Judge Todd Russell that, when Fernley incorporated as a city, it failed to assume responsibility for any of the public services the so-called C-Tax is designed to pay.
+The court agreed with District Judge Todd Russell when Fernley incorporated as a city, it failed to assume responsibility for any of the public services the so-called C-Tax is designed to pay for.
 Instead, the city left it to Lyon County to provide Fernley’s police and fire protection, road maintenance and other government services such as park maintenance.

 Despite those warnings, the opinion states, Fernley incorporated July 1, 2001, and “Lyon County continued to provide Fernley with all of its services.”

 Fernley argued it receives far less revenue than other Nevada cities with similar populations.
-Fernley received just $133,050 in 2013 while Elko got $7.3 million, Boulder City $8.88 million and Elko $13.5 million.
+Fernley received just $133,050 in 2013 while Elko got $7.3 million and Boulder City $8.88 million.

-But, the opinion states, all three of those cities provide general government services.
+But, the opinion states, those cities provide general government services.

-The C-Tax (Consolidated Tax) consists of six different levies: The liquor and cigarette taxes, real property transfer tax, basic city-county relief tax and supplemental city-county relief tax plus the motor vehicle privilege tax.
-It is apportioned to county government and the various city and special districts in each county according to a formula that was designed to accommodate changes including growth and encourage local governments to provide general government services.
+The C-Tax (Consolidated Tax) consists of six different levies: the liquor and cigarette taxes, real property transfer tax, basic city-county relief tax and supplemental city-county relief tax plus the motor vehicle privilege tax.
+It’s apportioned to county government and the various city and special districts in each county according to a formula that was designed to accommodate changes including growth and encourage local governments to provide general government services.

 Fernley didn’t apply or offer to provide those sorts of services until seven years after incorporation.
-The Supreme Court said it is beyond the four-year statute of limitations for making changes to the tax distribution scheme.
+The Supreme Court said that’s beyond the four-year statute of limitations for making changes to the tax distribution scheme.

-The city has also tried for the past three legislative sessions to get that body to provide them more money — without success.
+The city has also tried for the past three legislative sessions to get that body to provide it more money — without success.